rhifel/Capstone_ESP32Code/README.md

 * Validates and processes incoming packets
 * Sends acknowledgments and responses
 * Relays information to a local monitoring dashboard
-* Supports multiple handheld devices
+* Supports up to 6 handheld devices

 ### Monitoring Dashboard